CanadianPetConnection.ca

 Dogs, on the other hand, can easily digest most carbohydrates.
 They can also create essential Vitamin A from the beta carotene found in plants, something their feline counterparts are unable to do.
 Dogs have a wonderfully efficient digestive system, perfectly suitable for high-fiber, plant based diets.
 Essential vitamins and nutrients from plant sources are considered to be more bio-absorbable than those from meats, meaning a higher percentage could make their way into the bloodstream during digestion.

 To be clear, vegan diets are completely safe for dogs as long as the diet is complete and balanced, and your pooch is receiving the right mix of carbohydrates, proteins, fats, essential vitamins, minerals, and nutrients.
+A recent study by the Western University off California found plant-based diets for dogs can quite beneficial.

 This is why homemade Vegan diets can be extraordinarily difficult to do properly.
 If you do wish to make your own plant-based dog food, consult with a pet nutritionist beforehand, and carefully monitor your dog’s health.
 Get regular blood work done to ensure their nutritional needs are being met.